Q: Where can I get a pet monkey?

 A: Please contact us for help if you are having trouble subscribing.
-If you are trying to unsubscribe, make sure you use the original email address you used to subscribe, in case forum mail is being forwarded to your current address.
+If you are trying to unsubscribe using the directions posted in the forum, make sure you use the original email address you used to subscribe, in case forum mail is being forwarded to your current address.

 Q: Is information on PIN current?

 A: Information on PIN is provided in good faith and to the best of our knowledge.
 We are gradually updating the new Primate Info Net (for example, conservation status of species in the primate fact sheets).
 Much has changed since we had the Lawrence Jacobsen Library and its staff to manage and update it many years ago.
 We are also asking our readers to help us update the site, thank you.

 Q: Where can I find information from the old PIN website?

 A: We have been busy reformatting and moving content from some of the old PIN pages to the new PIN.
 The original PIN still exists through the Internet Archive Wayback Machine; however, the site is no longer maintained as its original server is no longer supported.
 Several of the old links are also broken and we cannot find the original content for those pages.
 However, If you are able to provide more current information, or even archived information for some of the older links that we can incorporate into the new site, please let us know.

 Q: How can I access the old Primate-Lit references?